-If you’ve ever been in a yoga class and heard phrases like “engage your core” or “come back to your breath”, you’re not alone if you’ve wondered what they really mean.
+If you’ve ever been in a yoga class and heard phrases like “engage your core” or “namaste”, you’re not alone if you’ve wondered what they really mean.

 The use of short cues helps to guide movement and awareness, but the language can sometimes feel a little mysterious.
 The good news is that most of these phrases are actually quite simple once they’re unpacked.

-Here are a few common cues you might hear in class, and what they really mean.
+Here are a few common cues/words/phrases you might hear in class, and what they really mean.

 “Engage Your Core“